Real. Local. Food.

 Greetings from your local growers at Chinook Farms!
-Spring has officially sprung in the Northwest and we are gearing up for a very production 2013 season.
-We are mixing things up a bit this year by adding more meat animals, starting with goats and pigs, (along with the cows and chickens we have traditionally raised), as well as farm fresh eggs!
+Spring has officially sprung in the Northwest and we are gearing up for a very productive 2013 season.
+We are mixing things up a bit this year by adding more meat animals, starting with goats pigs, and turkeys (along with the cows and chickens we have traditionally raised), as well as farm fresh eggs!
 Please contact firstname.lastname@example.org for additional information.
 Also be sure to check us out on Facebook!
 We post new photos and updates regularly.--

 Visit us on Facebook!